gotchoices/MyCHIPs/doc/learn-tally.md

   reference number and recognize the purchase as complete.

 ### Establishing a Tally
-Version 1.0 of the tally protocol is described formally [here](learn-protocol.md#tally-protocol).
+The tally protocol is described more formally [here](learn-protocol.md#tally-protocol).
 In addition to this higher-level negotiation of the tally record itself, peer sites need to open a channel over which they can communicate securely.
 That process is discussed [here](learn-noise.md).